Bring Berkeley Rep to your school

 Depending on availability, Story Builders has the option of a bilingual program for Spanish-speaking ELL students.

-Note to teachers: You have the option of recommending a story from your class (as approved by Berkeley Rep staff) or you may choose from a list of previous Story Builders literature selections.
+Note to teachers: You have the option of recommending a story from your class (as approved by Berkeley Rep staff) or you may choose from our literature selections list.
 10-hour workshops may conclude with an in class sharing of work for other students or families.

-Enhance the student matinee experience with pre- and post-show workshops.
-Before and/or after the performance, these workshops deepen engagement by introducing, exploring, and further grounding the work students see onstage at Berkeley Rep. Students use theatrical tools to examine the themes of the play, learning how to dissect and articulate their points of view while creating a richer connection to the production.
+Seeing a Berkeley Rep Show as a student group?
+Enhance your experience with a pre- or post-show workshop!
+Before and/or after the performance, these workshops deepen engagement by introducing, exploring, and further grounding the work students see onstage at Berkeley Rep.

 Tips for teachers